AnnaOrtega-NOAA/sea-turtle-population-toolkit/README.md

 ## What the toolkit does

-The application guides users through five main stages:
+The application guides users through five main stages.

 ### 1. Add nesting data